nbyouri/blog/_posts/2013-10-09-pkgin-howto.md

 ## Using pkgin:

-Searching for a package
+Search for a package

 `$ pkgin search tmux`

-Installing a package
+Install a package

 `$ sudo pkgin in tmux`